 The Florida clerks created a for-profit company to manage the portal and collect convenience fees and credit surcharges on the half-billion dollars that flows through the Florida court system.

 The for-profit company then distributes “dividends” to the clerks association.
 How many millions of dollars are involved — that is a figure cloaked within the company books.

 One result of the company’s monopoly control of the public record is that First Amendment access to court records has been crushed.
-One of the Courthouse News reporters in Florida, Marilyn Alvarez, visited courts in the center of the state to see how bad it was.
+One of the Courthouse News reporters in Florida, Marilyn Aciego, visited courts in the center of the state to see how bad it was.

 She then went back to the check-in window and asked to see the new cases.
 The counter clerk said that unless the reporter was a party to the case, she must request the document and wait for it to be read front to back by a court employee.

 That usually takes two to three days, she said.
 If you do not ask and wait, the case stays locked.

 At the courthouse for Volusia County, Aciego was directed to three public computer terminals on the second floor.
 Under the tab labeled “daily cases filed circuit civil,” no cases from that day could be seen.

 She went to the counter and talked with a counter clerk and her supervisor who explained that a new complaint cannot be reviewed if it is not already on the computer terminal.

 They further explained that an e-filed case first goes into a queue where a clerk in the call center reviews and accepts the public filing.
 It then goes into a second queue for the civil department where another clerk checks the fee payment and reads through the entire document.